helenclx/helenchong.dev/src/pages/statements/colophon.md

 * Web server: [Caddy](https://caddyserver.com/).
 * The domain name, {{ sitemeta.siteDomain }}, was registered on 29 May 2024, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/).

-Previously, this website was hosted on GitHub Pages until 30 July 2024.
+Previously, this website was hosted on GitHub Pages until 30 July 2024, and [Hostinger](https://www.hostinger.com/my) until 14 May 2025.

 ## Plugins